AtabonfackBernes/IDL-Project-Machine-Unlearning/README.md

 # IDL-Project-Machine-Unlearning

 # Saliency-Unlearning With Integrated Gradient
-The code structure of this project is adapted from the [Sparse Unlearn](https://github.com/OPTML-Group/Unlearn-Sparse)](https://github.com/OPTML-Group/Unlearn-Saliency) codebase.
+The code structure of this project is adapted from the https://github.com/OPTML-Group/Unlearn-Saliency codebase.
+For this project we Added a new script **new_generate_mask.py** that applies integrated gradient to obtain the salient weigts and biases used during unlearning

 ## Requirements
 ```bash